Mahdi-Kriaa/food_sales_prediction/README.md

 This histogram shows that the majority of the sales are less than $6,200.

- ### Expanatory Data Analysis
+ ### Explanatory Visulas

-    - To visualize the data for explantory purposes, a barplot and regplot were chosen.
+To visualize the data for explantory purposes, a barplot and regplot were chosen.
-    - The barplot xas chosen to show how the types affect sales.
+    - the barplot was chosen to show how the types affect sales.
-    - Finally, a regplot was chosen to show the trend of sales over the item MRP depending on the outlet type.
+    - the regplot was chosen to show the trend of sales over the item MRP depending on the outlet type.

-## Explanatory Visuals

 <p align = "center">
   <img src = "https://github.com/Mahdi-Kriaa/food_sales_prediction/blob/main/Images/ItemType_VS_Sales.png">